fbpx Skip to content

 No down payment

-Prospective buyers often find it challenging to save money towards a down payment.
-USDA loan facilitates homeownership and is a game-changer.
-First-time homebuyers only have to pay closing costs.
+Prospective buyers often find it challenging to save money for a down payment.
+USDA loans make homeownership easier as they don’t require a down payment, which is a game-changer for many.
+First-time homebuyers only have to pay closing costs and the USDA annual fee.

-Since they are backed by the Department of Agriculture, USDA loans often have lower interest rates than conventional loans.
+Since the Department of Agriculture backs them, USDA loans often have lower interest rates than conventional mortgages.

 Lower mortgage insurance

-USDA loans require a guarantee fee (1% of the loan amount) and an annual guarantee fee (0.35% of the loan amount).
-These are lower than private mortgage insurance, which is applied to conventional loans.
+USDA loans require a guarantee fee (1% of the loan amount) and an annual fee (0.35% of the loan amount).
+These are lower than private homeowners insurance, which is applied to conventional loans.
 This lowers monthly payments and is particularly helpful for first-time homebuyers.

 Closing costs rolled into loan

-Another advantage of a USDA loan is the possibility to finance closing costs into the loan, which can further reduce the upfront costs of buying a home.
-Again, this is particularly helpful for first-time homebuyers.
+Another advantage of a USDA loan is the possibility for qualified borrowers to finance closing fees into the loan, which can further reduce the upfront costs of buying your first home.
+Again, this is particularly helpful for a first-time home buyer.

 The Application Process for a USDA Loan

-To apply for a USDA loan, you will need to do the following.
+To apply for a USDA home loan, you will need to do the following.

 Check for eligibility

-Check that your income falls within the USDA loan requirements and that the home you want to buy is located in an eligible area.
+Check that your income falls within the USDA loan income requirements and that the home you want to buy is a property within an eligible area on the USDA map.

 Find a USDA-approved lender